COVID-19: Prevention & Investigational Treatments

 Update: May 14, 2020 -- NIH begins clinical trial of hydroxychloroquine and azithromycin to treat COVID-19 (NIH Press Release)

 - Hydroxychloroquine sulfate It was reported in the journal Clinical Infectious Diseases on March 9 that the malaria drug hydroxychloroquine was effective in killing the coronavirus in laboratory experiments.
 Hydroxychloroquine was first approved by the FDA in 1995 under the brand name Plaquenil, and it is also used in the treatment of patients with lupus and arthritis.
 In March 2020, the US FDA issued an emergency use authorization (EUA) to allow the emergency use of hydroxychloroquine sulfate supplied from the Strategic National Stockpile (SNS) for the treatment of COVID-19 in certain hospitalized patients.
+On June 15, 2020, the FDA revoked the EUA.

 - Ivermectin An anti-parasitic drug called ivermectin has been shown to be effective against the SARS-CoV-2 virus in an in-vitro laboratory study by researchers at Monash University in Melbourne, Australia.
 Further clinical trials need to be completed to confirm the effectiveness of the drug in humans with COVID-19.